thomasdane/autoDeploy/README.md

 ## How does it work?

 - When you merge to master, GitHub will send JSON request to `https://yourInstance.com:9000/deploy/`
-- This will run app.js, which calls deploy.sh
+- That runs app.js, which calls deploy.sh
-- This will cd into your application directory, and do a `git pull origin master`
+- That cds into your application directory, and does a `git pull origin master`

 ## Things to note